shashankgowda7755/travellles/README.md

 After deployment:
 1. Go to `/admin` on your site
 2. Login with username: `admins` and your `ADMIN_PASSWORD`
-3. Start adding your travel content!
+3. Start adding your personal journey content!

 ## 📁 Project Structure